-The values are all divided by the median, and the new series is classified as under 1.
+The values are all divided by the median and the new series is classified as under the option discussed above.
 The main advantage of that method is the shift to a mid point which is less vulnerable to large outliers in the observations.